somedaycode/somedaycode-react-carousel/README.md

 }
 ```

-then import css file to your Carousel
+then, Import css file to your Carousel

 ### without using styled-components